 Memorable Manitobans: Jane Dagg McGovern “Maude” McCreery (1890-1983)

 Born at Winnipeg on 20 October 1890, daughter of Jeremiah “Jerry” Dagg (1843-1929) and Mary Olga Ausk (1870-1933), she was educated at Winnipeg public schools and the Winnipeg Business College.
 She worked as a florist for 60 years, as President and General Manager at The Rosary Limited at 272 Carlton Street, Winnipeg.
-She served as an Alderwomen on City of Winnipeg Council (1950-1957), and was on the Winnipeg Hospital Commission (1948) and Winnipeg Police Commission before retirement from business in 1976.
+She served as an Alderwomen on City of Winnipeg Council (1950-1957), and was a member of the Winnipeg Hospital Commission (1948) and Winnipeg Police Commission.
+She was a candidate for Winnipeg South in the 1953 provincial general election.
+She retired from business in 1976.

 She was married twice, first on 5 September 1914 to Patrick James McGovern at Winnipeg.
 She married James Robert “Bob” McCreery (c1884-1947) on 20 August 1929 at St. Vital and they had two children: Jerry “Samuel” McCreery (1933-2002) and Essie McCreery (wife of David Lyons).
 She was a life-member of the Daughters of the Nile Sphinx No. 116, Women’s Auxiliary of Khartum Temple, Professional and Business Women’s Clubs, Zonta International, IODE, CNIB Women’s Auxiliary, Women’s Musical Club, Norwood Golf Club, and Women’s Hospital Aid of the Winnipeg General Hospital.